andrewrk/jamulator/README.md

 ## Features

+ * Recompile NES games into native executables
  * 6502 assembler / disassembler
- * unpack & disassemble NES roms and then put them back together
+ * Unpack & disassemble NES roms and then put them back together
- * Use LLVM to recompile 6502 assembly with a small custom ABI into native executables.
+ * Adds a small custom ABI which gives you `putchar` and `exit` for making test roms.
- * Recompile NES games into native executables

 ## Roadmap